rohanmukhija/Root-the-Route/README.md

 # Root-the-Route
 A project based on Dijkshtra algorithm for finding the shortest path.
 The project is implemented over 20 prominent Australian cities.
 It tells the shortest path and travelling distance .

+First download the HTML file
+Then link with PHP